geronimocharlie/cognitive_modeling_playground/context_aware_image_captioning/readme.md

 ##### Option B: preprocess yourself
 In order to preprocess the cub dataset, you will need to download the images and annotations form [here](https://drive.google.com/file/d/1hbzc_P1FuxMkcabkgn9ZKinBwW683j45/view)  and the captions from [here](https://drive.google.com/file/d/0B0ywwgffWnLLZW9uVHNjb2JmNlE/view).
-Mawe sure the foleders are named 'CUB_200_2011' and 'cvpr2016_cub' respectiveley.
+Make sure the folders are named 'CUB_200_2011' and 'cvpr2016_cub' respectiveley.
 Place both folders under the 'data_cub' folder.
 Then excecute 'cub_preprocess.py'.

-*Note*: It might be the case that some of the bird names do not mathc.
+*Note*: It might be the case that some of the bird names do not match.
 In the annotiations folder rename the following files in all subfolders:
 - cvpr2016_cub

       - Brewers_Blackbird into Brewer_Blackbird
       - Chuck_wills_Widow into Chuck_will_Widow